mkxml/scroll-proxy/README.md

 ## <a href="#" id="goal"></a>:scroll: Goal

-This package is designed to help dealing with the scroll event in the **browser** in the most smoothly way possible.
+This package is designed to help dealing with the scroll event in the **browser** in the smoothest way possible.

 Yes, web browsers already deliver ways to listen for the scroll event and they work really well.
 What `scroll-proxy` does is proxy the calls from you to the native scroll event and the other way around, doing some transformations in the process.